mydea/PikadayResponsive/README.md

 }
 ```

+## Setting the date: instance.setDate(newDate)

 In addition, the dateObject has a function: `setDate()`.
 This function takes either a Moment.js object, a native JS-Date or a string in the specified `outputFormat`.
+Optionally, you can also pass in a format to parse from as second parameter: `instance.setDate(newDate, "YYYY-MM-DD")`.
 The input will be set to this value (no matter if it is a native date picker or a Pikaday picker) and a change-event will be triggered.
 If you call `dateObject.setDate(null)`, the field will be cleared.
 If you want to set the picker to the current day, you can simply call `dateObject.setDate(moment())`.